October 22, 2019

 From our motel in Kansas City, Kansas, it took about 45 minutes to get to the Memorial and we found the location quite easily.
 When we left the memorial, we chose to take the city streets instead of a freeway and it took us about 45 minutes until we were out of the suburbs of the city, only having a little difficulty staying on our route.
 Then it took another twenty minutes to arrive at Belton, the town where Lena wrote that they had their dinner.
 Belton has an historical main street and we decided to have our lunch at a café that was decorated with Betty Boop and other retro décor.
 It was nearly 2:00 PM when we ordered our lunch, a bison burger for me and a grilled ham and cheese for my mother.

-When we left Belton, we traveled on a winding country road, but when we came to Louisburg, Kansas, one of the towns Florence mentioned, our only option to continue toward Fort Scott was U. S. Highway 69, a modern freeway.
+When we left Belton, we traveled on a winding country road (Route Y), which eventually took us across the state border, back into Kansas.
+Upon arriving at Louisburg, one of the towns Florence mentioned, our only option to continue toward Fort Scott was U. S. Highway 69, a modern freeway.
 A few times we got off the freeway to drive through towns in Florence’s list.
 Two of the towns are utilizing old buildings for public libraries.
 In Prescott, the library had formerly been a school house and we were invited inside to see the upstairs room that was set up as an historical classroom.
 We finally arrived at our motel at 5:00 PM.

 - Kansas City, Missouri, 1915, Business District, http://www.mygenealogyhound.com/vintage-photographs/missouri-photographs/MO-Kansas-City-Missouri-1915-Business-District-historic-photo.html.